LissesCastro/LissesCastro/README.md

 </div>

-## <div align="center">I'm Ulisses, an architecture and urbanism graduate,  workingdata science for sustantaintability in civil engineering.</div>
+## <div align="center">I'm Ulisses, an architecture and urbanism graduate,  working with data science for sustantaintability in civil engineering.</div>

 - Currently working on real estate market analysis based on EMBRAESP data, for Tera bootcamp in Machine Learning: https://github.com/LissesCastro/Tera-Mercado-Imobiliario-SP